brent-jenkins/ControllerLess/README.md

 }
 ```

-From version 1.0.2, ControllerLess can also be configured to work with ASP.NET MVC areas.
+The ControllerLess plug-in can be configured to work with ASP.NET MVC areas.

 ```C#
 using System.Web.Routing;